 In 1996, with a shoestring budget and the support of family and friends, John won his first term as South Dakota’s lone member of the U.S. House of Representatives.
 John was reelected to a second term by the largest margin in South Dakota history.
 He returned again to Washington in 2001 to serve his third term in the House.

 John then honored his 1996 campaign pledge to serve only three terms in the U.S. House of Representatives.
 After a narrow loss in a U.S. Senate race in 2002, he won his current U.S. Senate seat in 2004, when he made history by defeating a sitting U.S. Senate party leader for the first time in 52 years.

-For the 113th Congress, Senator Thune serves on the Agriculture, Nutrition, and Forestry Committee; the Commerce, Science, and Transportation Committee; and the Finance Committee.
-Thune, who is the senior most Republican on the Commerce, Science, and Transportation Committee, serves as Ranking Member.
+For the 115th Congress, Senator Thune serves on the Agriculture, Nutrition, and Forestry Committee; the Commerce, Science, and Transportation Committee; and the Finance Committee.
+Thune, who is the senior most Republican on the Commerce, Science, and Transportation Committee, serves as Chairman.
 Thune also served in Republican leadership as Chairman of the Senate Republican Policy Committee from 2009 – 2011 and now serves as the Chairman of the Senate Republican Conference, the number three position in Senate Republican leadership.

-John and his wife Kimberley live in Sioux Falls, South Dakota and have two grown daughters, Brittany and Larissa.
+John and his wife Kimberley live in Sioux Falls, South Dakota, and they have two grown daughters and three grandchildren.
 In his free time, John enjoys spending time with his family, pheasant hunting, and running.